top of page

 Shoni Shin

-Japanese Style Non-Invasive Pediatric Acupuncture, Shoni Shin is a pain-free and gentle acupuncture treatment for all children from newborn to 12 year old.
+Japanese Non-Invasive Pediatric Acupuncture, Shoni Shin is a pain-free and gentle acupuncture treatment for all children from newborn to 12 year old.

 Image 3.jpg